Skip to main content

 Timestamps and timezones

-dlt adds timezone (UTC adjustment) to all timestamps regardless of a precision (from seconds to nanoseconds). dlt will also create TZ aware timestamp columns in the destinations. duckdb is an exception here
+dlt adds timezone (UTC adjustment) to all timestamps regardless of the precision (from seconds to nanoseconds). dlt will also create TZ-aware timestamp columns in the destinations.
+DuckDB is an exception here.

 You can generate parquet files without timezone adjustment information in two ways:

 1. Set the flavor to spark.
-All timestamps will be generated via deprecated int96 physical data type, without the logical one
+All timestamps will be generated via the deprecated int96 physical data type, without the logical one.

-2. Set the timestamp_timezone to empty string (ie. DATA_WRITER__TIMESTAMP_TIMEZONE="") to generate logical type without UTC adjustment.
+2. Set the timestamp_timezone to an empty string (i.e., DATA_WRITER__TIMESTAMP_TIMEZONE="") to generate a logical type without UTC adjustment.

 Row group size